umbrela-savings/app/test_app/README.md

 Front-end of the Umbrela app

 ## How to run
-- Before running, make sure you are in the current directory, and make sure you have the [dependencies](https://facebook.github.io/react-native/docs/getting-started) installed for the iOS platform.
+- Before running, make sure you have the [dependencies](https://facebook.github.io/react-native/docs/getting-started) installed for the iOS platform, and you are in the current directory.

 - Install the dependencies with the command:
 `npm install`